YashwanthRaj/YashwanthRaj/README.md

 ## Hi there, I'm Yashwanth Raj Varadharajan! 👋
 I am a graduate student pursuing a Master of Science in Computer Science at George Washington University, with a strong background in Full Stack Development and hands on experience in leading technical projects.
-My expertise spans software engineering, machine learning, and problem-solving.
+My expertise spans Software Engineering, Generative AI, Machine Learning, and Problem-Solving.

 LinkedIn: https://www.linkedin.com/in/v-yashwanth-raj/
 <br>